 If you push your remote transmitter and nothing happens, the next step is to go to your transmission receiver within your garage and push the manual button on your receiver.
 If the garage door opens, then the problem is within your remote, not the system as a whole.
 Chances are your batteries are dead or dying, and they are not making a good connection with the receiver.
 If the receiver itself will not even open the garage door manually, they you need to call in a professional.

 If your garage door won’t open but you hear the motor running on the garage door opener, there is a good chance that one or more torsion spring or extension springs broken.
 By no means should you try to fix it yourself as broken springs can cause serious injury.
 Get a professional technician as soon as possible to fix the problem.

 If there is one thing that is more dangerous than broken springs, it is snapped cables.
-In fact, if you know you have a broken spring, avoid using your garage door altogether until the technician arrives.
+In fact, if you know you have a garage door broken springs, avoid using your garage door altogether until the technician arrives.
 The reason is the only thing holding the door in place is the cables, which actually move the door up and down.

 If a cable becomes snapped, the full weight of your garage door will come crashing down and causing tremendous damage.
 And hopefully, there are no valuables, pets, or children around.
 Again, whether you have a broken spring or a cable about to snap, call a professional door technician.

 Maladjusted Garage Doors Settings

 If you have a garage doors openers that is stuck closed, you may have a problem with the settings on your system.
 This is most common not long after a homeowner installs a new garage door.
 The problem is the factory settings don’t fit your particular garage door.
 If the settings are off, the system may assume your door is lighter than it actually is, or that it exceeds the built-in load weight for the garage door opener, and literally will not respond to the prompts to open the garage.
 Usually, maladjusted settings require a service call.